 A feed is {id, url, name, interval_min, etag, last_polled, enabled}.

 • url — fetched over HTTPS (HTTP also accepted).
 Validated through validateFetchURL: must be http/https, must not point at a private/loopback address.
-The dialer in safeHTTPClient is a second layer that catches DNS-rebind tricks. (safeHTTPClient itself does not impose a body cap; the 50 MiB body cap mentioned elsewhere is enforced by RefreshBlocklist on the blocklist refresh path, not the RSS poller.)
+The dialer in safeHTTPClient is a second layer that catches DNS-rebind tricks.

 • name — display label; doesn’t have to match the feed’s <title>.